 Begin standing, with feet shoulder-width apart; jump into the lunge position in one motion; alternate sides with each jump.

-The tricep dips you have been doing with a bench in the gym can be done off of a chair or a bathtub rim when you are on the go.
+The tricep dips you have been doing with a bench in the gym can be done off of a chair or the edge of a bathtub when you are on the go.

 Step up and down off of the same surface.
 To replace the bench or step machine you use in a gym, find a tall step, chair or even the bathtub rim for this one, depending on the height you are accustomed to tackling.

-With the back flat to any wall, slide down to what looks like a seated position without the seat!
+With your back flat to any wall, slide down to what looks like a seated position without the seat and hold it for one minute.

-Squat from an upright stance; then jump up and down, always returning to that squatted position.
+From an upright stance, lower into a squat; then jump up and down, always returning to that squatted position.

 From a standing position, do a crawl-out followed by a push-up; then, bring the feet to the hands in a jumping or stepping motion.
 If you are doing the inchworm properly, you will inch your way forward with each set.
 Set a goal for distance, either across a room or an outdoor space.
 Add a lunge forward in between each crawl-out and push-up set to increase difficulty.

-Lying on your stomach, lift arms and legs upward simultaneously.
+Lying on your stomach, lift arms and legs upward simultaneously and hold for a few seconds before returning to a flat position.

 V-ups or, according to your experience, basic crunches: Lying on your back, bring arms and legs into a V position.
 Press abs downward, and be sure your lower back does not curve up from the floor at all.
 If this happens, lower the height of your legs and/or bend the knees.
 Modify to a basic crunch if you are not familiar with the proper form of a V-up.